NervanaSystems/ngraph/README.md

 * In the case of a larger feature, create a test.
 * Submit a [pull request].
 * Make sure your PR passes all CI tests.
-Note: You can test locally with `make check`. g* We will review your contribution and, if any additional fixes or modifications are necessary, may provide feedback to guide you.
+Note: You can test locally with `make check`.

+ We will review your contribution and, if any additional fixes or modifications are necessary, may provide feedback to guide you.
 When accepted, your pull request will be merged to the repository.

 [Ecosystem]: ./ecosystem-overview.md